cavani12345/Awesomity-backend-challenge/README.md

 ## API endpoints with authentication

-Remember that database tables contains no data,therefore you are highly recommended To request for POST/api/articles for creating new record in the article table and make sure You are authenticated.
+Remember that database tables contains no data,therefore you are highly recommended To request for POST/api/articles at the starting for creating new record in the article table and make sure You are authenticated.
 These endpoints can be accessed only if you are authenticated.

 To access api of this project we need the following endpoints